 Since the 1980s he has also been active as a poet writing in Dutch and English.
 He was awarded the Jan Campert Prize for his 1993 bilingual volume Atlantis and the Ida Gerhardt Prize for his 2003 Dutch free-verse readings of the Psalms (republished by Uitgeverij Vesuvius in 2011).
 His newer poems are published (some republished) on this blog.
 His newest book of poetry in Dutch is Intocht (Introit), issued by the American Book Center in June 2018.

 After early retirement in 2004, for a number of years Lloyd Haft spent much of his time in Taiwan with his wife Katie Su.
+In June 2019 he was named a Distinguished Alumnus of National Taiwan Normal University.
 In addition to writing and translating, his interests include Song-dynasty philosophy and taiji quan.
 For many years he sang in the choir of a Roman Catholic church of the Eastern Rite in The Hague.

 William Carlos Williams (1883-1963) is one of my favorite poets.
 He